nicoSWD/php-rule-parser/README.md

 var_dump($rule->isTrue()); // bool(true)
 ```

+Also note that the original tokens will no longer be recognized after overwriting them.
+Thus, if you want to implement aliases
+for custom tokens, you have to group them into one regular expression: `(?:\b(?:is\s+)?greater\s+than\b|>)`

 ## Error Handling
 Both, `$rule->isTrue()` and `$rule->isFalse()` will throw an exception if the syntax is invalid.
 These calls can either be placed inside a `try` / `catch` block, or it can be checked prior using `$rule->isValid()`.